 As previously explained, the state hospitals keep two separate files related to physician qualifications, performance, supervision and discipline.
 These files are identified as the personnel and credentialing files.
 The personnel files contain the employee’s application for employment, relevant hiring documentation, performance evaluations, employee development notes, and any discipline or termination notices.
 The credentialing file contains all documents related to professional licensure, privileging, peer review and clinical performance issues.

 A review of the DFPS investigation files revealed that none of the DFPS investigations of the doctors included a review of the alleged perpetrator’s personnel or credentialing files, meaning the investigators never requested such records as part of their investigations.
 While credentialing files may not be subject to the Texas Public Information Act, there is nothing that prohibits their release to DFPS investigators.
 Yet a review of past performance and practice issues is critical in many cases to evaluate the credibility of the alleged perpetrator.
-DFPS indicated that review of physician personnel and credentialing files is not a routine part of a DFPS investigation, even when there are issues related to credibility of the alleged perpetrator.
-However, a review of the alleged victims medical record is generally part of the investigation.
+DFPS indicated that review of physician personnel and credentialing files is not a routine part of a DFPS investigation even when there are issues related to credibility of the alleged perpetrator.
+However, a review of the alleged victim’s medical record is generally part of the investigation.

 The importance of reviewing the alleged perpetrator’s files is evidenced by Dr. A’s case.
 Had DFPS looked at Dr. A’s personnel file, investigators would have learned of the previous grand jury investigation and the TMB investigation into similar allegations.